Cardiff Arms Park: Early history of the site

 The Cardiff Arms Park site was originally called the Great Park, a swampy meadow behind the Cardiff Arms Hotel.
 The hotel was built by Sir Thomas Morgan, during the reign of Charles I. Cardiff Arms Park was named after this hotel.
 From 1803, the Cardiff Arms Hotel and the Park had become the property of the Bute family.
 The Arms Park soon became a popular place for sporting events, and by 1848, Cardiff Cricket Club was using the site for its cricket matches.
 However, by 1878, Cardiff Arms Hotel had been demolished.

 The 3rd Marquess of Bute stipulated that the ground could only be used for "recreational purposes".
 At that time Cardiff Arms Park had a cricket ground to the north and a rugby union ground to the south.
 1881–2 saw the first stands for spectators; they held 300 spectators and cost £50.
-The architect was Archibald Leitch, famous for designing Ibrox Stadium and Old Trafford, among others.
+The architect was Archibald Leitch, who also designed Ibrox Stadium and Old Trafford.
 In 1890, new standing areas were constructed along the entire length of the ground, with additional stands erected in 1896.